 Luckily, the gunplay is still as awesome as ever.
 The weapon wheel retains many of the weapons used during the last romp against the Nazi’s.
 Running and gunning with your dual automatic machine guns still feels gratifying.
 The new sawed-off shotgun and grenade launching pistol pack on extra bouts of fun as you blow your enemies to bloody bits.
 The simple joy of picking up pieces of armor from dead enemies and dog food is still a pleasure that has to be experienced to be understood.
 The stealth sections aren’t as strong as the ones on display in The New Order, but the fun gunplay feels great in the main campaign and challenge maps.

 The other modes in the game from the main chapters are Challenge Arenas and Nightmare Levels; Challenge Arenas unlock as the player progresses through the story and are accessed from the main menu.
 Being a basic arena battle mode, players fight waves of enemies to obtain a Bronze, Silver, or Gold metal.
 Nightmare Levels are accessed by finding and interacting with a bed that is hidden in each chapter.
 Gameplay is very similar to Wolfenstein 3D the player moves through pixelated hallways, mostly equipped with just a pistol, fighting Nazi soldiers.
 The objective is to find a key that unlocks an elevator.

 Overall The Old Blood is a strong game that takes a dip when the zombies and Nazis are entertaining enough to more than make up for it.
 The Old Blood simply proves a single player shooters are still an excellent option, especially for those of us who prefer alone.
 If you liked The New Order you’ll like The Old Blood.
 If you haven’t played either, both are more than worth your time and money.

-Review Done on Wolfenstein: The Old Blood for Xbox One
+Wolfenstein: The Old Blood Review on Xbox One